THREE PEAT

-NIS 2 Directive: A Complete Guide to EU's Latest Cybersecurity Measures
+NIS 2 Directive: A Guide to EU's Latest Security Requirements

 The European Union has responded to the ever-evolving digital landscape and increasing cybersecurity threats by introducing the Network and Information Security (NIS) 2 Directive.
 EU states are required to enact NIS 2 into law by October 17, 2024.
 This new set of obligations builds on the original NIS Directive, which was adopted back in July 2016.